 How do I explain this to a non-Latino barber?

 Tell them: “I want a low taper fade.
-Start the fade just above the ears — around a #1 guard at the bottom, blending up to a #2.
+Start the fade just above the ears, around a #1 guard at the bottom, blending up to a #2.
 Keep the top [X inches].
 Give me a sharp line-up at the forehead and temples.”
 Show them a photo.
-That combination of words + photo will get you the right result at any barbershop, regardless of the barber’s cultural background.
+That combination of words and photo will get you the right result at any barbershop, regardless of the barber’s cultural background.

 How often should I get a touch-up for this fade?